Winter Orientation

 Welcome to the Algonquin College Waterfront Campus!

-Orientation is a very important step to preparing you for the first day of classes on Monday, January 6th.
-This is your opportunity to meet your program coordinator, review requirements for your program, learn about student supports available on campus and meet your fellow classmates.
+Orientation is a very important step to preparing you for the first day of classes on Monday, January 12th.
+This is your opportunity to meet your program coordinator, review requirements for your program, prepare for clinical placements, learn about student supports available on campus and meet your fellow classmates.

 International Students